gogamar/s4-api-jokes/README.md

 - **Implementation Details**:
   - Display three rating buttons (1, 2, or 3).
   - Allow users to rate each joke (optional).
-  - Store the joke, rating, and date in `reportAcudits` and log the updated array to the console.
+  - Store the joke, rating, and date in `reportJokes` and log the updated array to the console.
   - Users can change the rating before moving to the next joke.

 ### Exercise 4